arobillard/georgian-politics/_npcs/jed.md

   discovered: true
 discovered: true
 secrets: |-
-  he is the inventor and owner of [Jed's Nose Ring of Purification](https://www.dndbeyond.com/magic-items/1484526-jeds-nose-ring-of-purification).
 ---
 ## Introduction
 Jed is male gnome who is an apprentice enchanter at the [Academia's Apprentice Goods]({{site.baseurl}}/stores/academias-apprentice-goods/).
 He is known for making unusual, but oddly effective enchantments.

+He is the inventor and former owner of [Jed's Nose Ring of Purification](https://www.dndbeyond.com/magic-items/1484526-jeds-nose-ring-of-purification).